IndexCoop/ITIPS/ITIPS/ITIP-001.md

 We don't currently use a FLIStrategyViewer since the Chainlink oracle upgrade, however here it makes sense to reintroduce it as a resource for keepers to receive information about the best on-chain quote.

+Note: We will reintroduce it as a launch +1 item, as viewer contracts can be easily swapped out.

 ## Requirements
-- Must allow for execution across any parameterized exchange, each exchange should be parameterized with the following info
+- Must allow for execution across any parameterized exchange, each exchangeId should be parameterized with the following info
+    - Exchange name
     - Max trade size
     - Lever exchange data
     - Delever exchange data
     - Incentivized max trade size
+- We improve UX by using an uint of exchangeId rather than using the raw exchangeName
-- Each exchange should track it's own last trade timestamp
+- Each exchangeId should track it's own last trade timestamp
 - Adding a new exchange to execute on should be as simple as adding parameters, deploying a new contract should not be necessary
 - There should be some logic that is able to notify keepers of the exchange with the best on-chain quote
 ## User Flows